-Sidestep Bad Fats
+Sidestep Unhealthy Fats

 Refined sweeteners such as high-fructose corn syrup (HFCS) race through your body and give you a super-fast jolt of energy, but often leave you depleted a short time later.
 And because they can actually inhibit your ability to feel full, eating them can lead to cravings for more of the same.
-In addition to HFCS, it’s wise to beware of bars containing these ingredients: sugar alcohols, sorbitol, xylitol, mannitol, maltodextrin, sucralose and artificial colors.
+In addition to HFCS, it’s wise to beware of bars containing sugar alcohols, sorbitol, xylitol, mannitol, maltodextrin, sucralose, and artificial colors.

 Don’t Overdose on Vitamins